rodtsan/rbac-react-ts-aspnetcore/README.md

 ## Installation and Run

-The database file (App_Data/AspNetIdentity-Localdb) is already in the project, so you do not have to worry about setup and running the web API application locally.
-You can simply run it in VSCode
+The database file (App_Data/AspNetIdentity-Localdb) is already in the project, so you do not have to worry about setting up the database and running the application locally.
+You simply can run the application through Visual Studio or VS Code IDE.

 To run server